If you didn’t know Kevin Ore, after hearing this, you’ll wish you had.

 Brendan said Kevin had a photographic memory and could take apart just about anything and fix it.

-“He was a whiz and mechanics and math and liked to talk about construction and engineering.”
+“He was a whiz at mechanics and math and liked to talk about construction and engineering,” Brendan said.

 Kevin also loved soccer and the Boston Red Sox.

 His story is a sad irony.
 While trying to donate a kidney to a close family friend, he discovered he had cancer.
-It was Stage Four and quickly spread.
+It was stage 4 and quickly spread.

 Still, while undergoing intensive treatment, Brendan said Kevin would fix dinner every night for his brother and Kevin’s fiance.
 He’d take food to any lost souls he may have seen wandering through the neighborhood each day.